raZel/UPR_LDA/README.md

 ## usage

+before using any of the scripts, conda env must be activated by calling `conda activate upr_lda`

+### downloading the relevant pdf files to serve as data

 * call `python download-country-pdfs.py` to run the script to download the pdf countries.
   results are saved to `UN_Countries_Scripts/output/download-country-pdfs` dir

+### analyzing the data by processing it with defferent commands

 ## development